leematos/circus/docs/source/configuration.rst

         when the child process is forked.
 Defaults to False.

     **max_age**
-        If set then the process will be restarted sometime after max_age seconds.
-This is useful when processes deal with pool of connectors: restarting processes improves the load balancing.
+        If max_age is set then the process will be restarted sometime after max_age seconds.
+This is useful when processes deal with a pool of connectors: restarting processes improves the load balancing.
 Defaults to being disabled.